May 23, 2017

 We ordered a seafood lunch set ($360) and a chef’s special ($380), the only difference being the former included abalone and the latter beef.
+As the reward for showing up the earliest, we were served by Mok, who just like always maintained a poker face throughout our entire meal.
 First up was the petal-decorated crab salad, one that wouldn’t look out of place at a top-notch French restaurant.
 A fresh beginning to what’s about to follow.
 I also noticed my point-and-shoot was having difficulty focusing in the dim light.

 Iron griddle heated, oil spilled, prawns sliced — Mok began to methodically prepare the second course.
 His movements were swift, without any unnecessary tackiness.
 Right before serving he bathed the prawns in a puddle of fish broth.

 The prawns were fresh with good seasoning, although a tad overcooked.

 I am not a huge fan of abalone, although I understand it is not an easy ingredient to prepare — a minute too short or long on the griddle and the meat would turn into sturdy rubber.
 From South Africa, the abalone’s texture was chewy but not jaw-breaking, and the seasoning of seaweed and fish broth was adequate without being overwhelming.